maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dicts_and_lists_crash_course.md

 <!-- toc -->
-# Dicts and Lists — a crash course
+# Dicts and Lists, a crash course

 ** This is a quick introduction to lists and dictionaries in python.
 If you are familiar with these python objects, you may skip to the next section [DNA of a plot.ly graph](./)**